Autonomous Systems @ UK AI Safety Institute (AISI)

 I enjoy meeting new perspectives and growing my understanding of the world and the people in it.
 I also love to read—let me know your suggestions!
-Recently I’ve enjoyed
+In no particular order, here are some I’ve enjoyed recently

 Ord—The Precipice